 Programs about security and related issues are offered throughout the academic year in the residence halls, orientation, speakers and forums and specifically through monthly “Bishop Safety Tips” from the Security Directors Office.
 During the first few weeks of each semester all members of the Wesleyan Family are strongly encouraged to watch video clips and emails sent from the Director of Campus Safety on campus safety, responding to incidents on campus, and use of the campus emergency response system “Blackboard Alert’, and the use of the 911 Emergency Call Towers located throughout campus.

 Safety must be supported by individual interest, care, and involvement by all members of the academic community.
 Individuals take a great deal of responsibility in personal safety with the decisions they make.
 Specific information on campus crime statistics, crime prevention, personal safety, and other related topics are available at the Security Office.
-Members of the College community should report suspicious persons or activities to the Security Office at 406-7928 immediately.
+Members of the University community should report suspicious persons or activities to the Security Office at 406-7928 immediately.
 All life threating emergencies should be reported to 911 and then to the Security Office.
-The College assumes no responsibilities or liability for lost or damaged items.
+The University assumes no responsibilities or liability for lost or damaged items.
 Students are advised to determine if their possessions are covered by their parents’ homeowners insurance and, if not, to invest in adequate personal property (renter’s) insurance.
-In addition, the College assumes no responsibility or liability for accidents and injuries by anyone on College property.
+In addition, the University assumes no responsibility or liability for accidents and injuries by anyone on University property.
 Special caution should be used around the fountain at the front entrance of the campus.
 Damage to electrical wiring in or around the fountain may cause serious injury.
 Students have a major responsibility to use good judgment and are responsible for their actions.
 Repeated violations of policy requiring intervention on the part of Security may require a conference with the Dean of Students of Designee.
-Repeated failures to abide by campus policies may result in a student being suspended from the residence halls or, in extreme cases, being suspended or expelled from the College.
+Repeated failures to abide by campus policies may result in a student being suspended from the residence halls or, in extreme cases, being suspended or expelled from the University.
 In case of family emergency, security and/or the Student Affairs Office are available to assist in contracting students.

 1. Escort Service Escorts are provided upon request from 5:00 p.m.-8:00 a.m. for persons walking to and from facilities and parking lots.